mukhe027/scubalab/blog/index.md

   <li>Experience with Blender or other designing tools</li>
 </ul>

+ And if you dont have experience in the above technical skills, you will gain the experience over your PhD :)

- <h2>Undergraduate research positions (apply here)</h2>
+ <h2>Master's and Undergraduate research positions (<a href="https://forms.office.com/Pages/ResponsePage.aspx?id=wcnDYyToP0G0NS8Mq7KCj7mQB-IRyItDutrdRTZsjsdUMTVWMkJIMlRQRlVNMDNORDVXSVE5RE5IQi4u">apply here</a>)</h2>
-If you are an undergraduate student at the Florida Atlantic University and would like to gain research experience toward graduate school application in the future semesters, please look into this webpage.
-We will reach out to you if we have a project that matches your skillsets.
-For funding please look into REU programs.
-We highly encourage students to apply for a directed/independent research credit, where they will work on a project with a graduate student.
+Please submit the interest form by clicking on "apply here".
+If you are a Master's and  Undergraduate student at the Florida Atlantic University and would like to gain research experience toward graduate school application in the future semesters, please look into this webpage.
+We will reach out to you if we have a project that matches your skill sets.
+For undergraduate funding please look into REU programs or <a href="https://www.fau.edu/ouri/">OFFICE OF UNDERGRADUATE RESEARCH AND INQUIRY (OURI)/a>.